maxspevack/fishwrap/ROADMAP.md

     *   [x] Persist run statistics (`run_stats.json` or SQLite) for trend analysis.
     *   [x] Generate user-facing `transparency.html` artifact.
 *   **Architecture Refinements:**
-    *   [x] Refactor `config.py` to use Pydantic models for validation.
-(Actually, we implemented dynamic loading, not Pydantic yet.
-I'll leave this unchecked).
+    *   [ ] Refactor `config.py` to use Pydantic models for validation.
+(This was not fully completed, it was a tech debt item.)
     *   [ ] Modularize `Scorer` and `Classifier` logic into a plugin system.

 ## 🔬 Performance Field Notes (Feedback from Daily Clamour v1.2)